Understanding Mobile, Manufactured & Modular Homes in Massachusetts

 Hi, I’m Pam Corning, a REALTOR® and Seniors Real Estate Specialist (SRES®) serving Plymouth County, the South Shore, and surrounding Massachusetts communities.
 I help adults 55+ explore 55+ communities, single-level homes, and downsizing options that fit their next chapter.

-Whether you're considering a move in Whitman, Bridgewater, Wareham, Plymouth, or nearby towns, I guide you through age-restricted neighborhoods, HOA structures, land-lease properties, and the logistics of selling before buying.
+Whether you're considering a move in Whitman, Bridgewater, Wareham, Plymouth, Middleboro, or other South Shore and Plymouth County communities, I guide you through age-restricted neighborhoods, HOA structures, land-lease properties, and the logistics of selling before buying.

 Let’s make your next move simple, confident, and right-sized for the life you want next.